-Refer to Section 8.5, "Bruker Data" for details on Bruker instrument preferences.
+Refer to Chapter 4, Project Wizard - Create a PEAKS Project, Load Data and Set up a Workflow Section 8.5, "Bruker Data" for details on Bruker instrument preferences.

 1.2.3.
 Shimadzu AXIMA (.run)

 Click the "Shimadzu AXIMA (.run)" option under the "Raw file converter" section from the menu on the left side to show the Shimadzu instrument raw file converter preferences.